Why VannaForge exists

 VannaForge does not try to do the entire job in one pass.
 It screens wide, narrows hard, and spends deeper analysis only on the contracts that still look worth the attention.
 Good selection is mostly about disciplined refusal.

 In plain English, the workflow starts with a broad universe of liquid names, removes weak or messy contracts quickly, then studies the survivors more carefully before producing a ranked lineup.
-Rules-based gates remove obvious clutter, while quantitative ranking helps sort the better-looking survivors.
+The point is to do the hard filtering before the user reaches a broker ticket.

 Broad screen